frequency-chain/frequency/designdocs/batched_messages.md

 Retrieves paged batch announcements that have not been garbage-collected which meet `options` criteria.
 The `msa_id` does not need to be active.

 * **Parameters**
-  1. `options`: `BatchAnnouncementOptions` containing batch announcement criteria
+  * `options`: `BatchAnnouncementOptions` containing batch announcement criteria

 * **Returns**
   * `None()` if no messages meet the criteria.
   * `Some(BoundedVec<BatchAnnouncement, page_size>)`, in descending block-transaction order

+### Glossary
+* *IPFS* [InterPlanetary File System](https://docs.ipfs.io/), a decentralized file system for building the next generation of the internet
+* *CID* [Content IDentifier](https://github.com/multiformats/cid/), Self-describing content-addressed identifiers for distributed systems
+* *MsaId* [Message Source Account ID](https://github.com/LibertyDSNP/mrc/blob/main/designdocs/ACCOUNTS.md) an identifier for a MSA.
+*